-Virtually all individual and group health plans are already or will soon be required to include birth control coverage.
+- Virtually all individual and group health plans are already or will soon be required to include birth control coverage.
 Health plans that are not "grandfathered" must comply with all ACA rules, including the birth control coverage benefit.
 "Grandfathered" plans are temporarily exempt from some ACA rules, including the birth control coverage benefit, to give plans time to transition into compliance with the ACA.
-Once a health plan loses its grandfathered status by making routine changes - such as to benefits, cost-sharing or employer-contribution terms - it must comply with all ACA rules, including the birth control coverage
+Once a health plan loses its grandfathered status by making routine changes - such as to benefits, cost-sharing or employer-contribution terms - it must comply with all ACA rules, including the birth control coverage requirement.

-- requirement.
 Over time, virtually all health plans will lose their grandfathered status and be required to include birth control in their coverage. - Nearly all employers that provide health insurance to their employees must provide coverage that includes birth control.
-Although the ACA says small businesses with fewer than 50 employees do not have to provide any health insurance to their employees, if a small business provides insurance to their employees, it must provide coverage that includes birth control.
+Although the ACA does not require small businesses with fewer than 50 employees to pay a fee if they do not provide health insurance, , if a small business provides insurance to their employees, it must provide coverage that includes birth control.